 In this article, we’ve covered everything you need to know about the download limit on Amazon Prime Video and a few other topics related to downloading videos on the streaming service.

-However, there are a few restrictions related to the number of videos you can download and store on your device at once and some other restrictions that you want to read; especially if you’re going to be travelling to a place with spotty mobile network.
+However, there are a few restrictions related to the number of videos you can download and store on your device at once and some other restrictions that you want to read, especially if you’re travelling to a place with a spotty mobile network.

 Even if your country’s data plans are costly, you can use free public/corporate WiFi and download several hours of entertainment to help you while on the move.

-Before we jump into the Amazon Prime Video download limit, we’ll be talking about one other restriction, followed by some tips and tricks related to Amazon Prime Video downloads that you might find interesting.
+Before we jump into the Amazon Prime Video download limit, we’ll discuss one other restriction, followed by some tips and tricks related to Amazon Prime Video downloads that you might find interesting.

 What is the download limit on Prime Video?